backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/Account Management.md

 	- For this to work we need to tag our resources properly
 	- Starts with Prefix `user:`
 		- ![[attachments/Pasted image 20230306142408.png]]
+- Cost allocation tags are **great for finding out the costs incurred by each bucket**.

 > [!question]- For accounting reasons, you need to *separate costs into categories* in AWS, such as *Environment*.
 How do you achieve this?
 > Use Cost Allocation Tags.